smoltcp-rs/smoltcp/README.md

   * TCP header checksum is supported.
   * Multiple packets will be transmitted without waiting for an acknowledgement.
+  * Lost packets will be retransmitted with exponential backoff, starting at a fixed delay of 100 ms.
   * TCP urgent pointer is **not** supported; any urgent octets will be received alongside data octets.
   * Reassembly of out-of-order segments is **not** supported.